raspberrypilearning/star-collector/en/step_2.md

 --- /task ---

-Time for a particle effect.
+Time for a Particle System.

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
-A <span style="color: #0faeb0">**particle effect**</span> uses lots of small images, or 'particles', to create a visual effect which adds life to a computer game.
+A <span style="color: #0faeb0">**Particle effect**</span> uses lots of small images, or 'particles', to create a visual effect which adds life to a computer game.
 Next time you play a computer game, look out for all the places where particle effects are used.
 </p>

 --- task ---